 Electromotive Force - Definition, Formula, Unit, Difference, FAQs

-Edited By Team Careers360 | Updated on Nov 11, 2024 07:13 PM IST
+Edited By Team Careers360 | Updated on Nov 14, 2024 05:59 PM IST

 What is Electromotive Force?

 Emf Definition: The amount of work done in the energy transformation (or conversion) and the electricity that travels through the electrical source or generator is defined as the electromotive force (EMF).
-The electromotive force (EMF) symbol is ε and is measured in volts (or V).
-We will mostly address what is electromotive force, what is emf in physics, and what is the electromotive force formula? and other related topics in this article.
+The electromotive force (EMF) symbol is $\varepsilon$.
+Internal resistance leads to the development of emf.

 In physics, what is EMF?

-We know that charges move in an electric circuit; however, we must apply an external force to move the charges in a specific electric circuit.
+We know that electric charges move in an electric circuit; however, we must apply an external force to move the charges in a specific electric circuit.
 The electromotive force definition is that it is the force applied by the battery or an external electric source such as a battery to cause the charges to accelerate.
 It is not a form of force, despite its name, but rather a potential difference.

 JEE Main Highest Scoring Chapters & Topics